WaqarSM/4D-CBCT---Code-Repository/README.md

 # 4DCBCT-Code-Repository

 This is the repository for the 4D Cone Beam CT Image quality and parameter optimizing Project.
-Carleton Unversity Physics 2018.
+Carleton University Physics 2018.
 Supervisors: A.Elsayed, E.Heath, T.Xu

 Sample data can be found at: sftp://tyr.physics.carleton.ca/data/data068/mwaqar/Sample%20Data/img_1.3.46.423632.1354522017101323295146.75%20copy.zip
+  The Sample data contains a 4DCBCT Scan of CIRM Dynamic phantom in Cos^4 motion with a phase time of 4 seconds and tumour travel of 20mm.

 This project uses tools from the Reconstruction Tool Kit (RTK) consortium.
 To install it on a Linux based system run Auto-RTK-ITK-VTK-Install.sh
 This will also install the Insight Segmentation and Registration Toolkit (ITK) and Visualization Toolkit (VTK)